Evidence-Based Treatment & Patient-Centered Care

 2. Delusions

 Delusions in schizoaffective disorder are false beliefs that persist despite evidence to the contrary.
 Such beliefs usually remain in the sphere of persecution, grandiosity, or reference.
-Hallucinations directly relate to sensory experiences while on the other hand, delusions are beliefs that cause a patient to have a bizarre and completely skewed reality.
+Hallucinations directly relate to sensory experiences, while delusions are beliefs that cause a patient to have a bizarre and completely skewed reality.

 Types of Delusions: